Fast and accurate analytical formulas for light propagation in general static, spherically symmetric spacetimes: General approximations

 \end{widetext}

 This new formula includes, as particular cases, the Poutanen expression~\cite{Poutanen:2019tcd} and our earlier results in Ref.~\cite{Claros:2024atw}.

 In the linear approximation, we have

 which for the particular case of a Schwarzschild metric reduces to the well-known Beloborodov formula Eq.~\eqref{eq:belo_aprox}.
 For this reason, in this work Eq.~\eqref{eq:our_aprox_belo} will be referred to as the generalized Beloborodov formula.
-As will be shown below, this compact expression can also be successfully applied to describe light rays in a nontrivial class of astrophysical configurations as observed from infinity.
+As will be shown below, this compact expression can also be successfully applied to describe light rays in a nontrivial class of astrophysical configurations as observed from infinity. { What is most interesting and surprising about all these analytical approximations (including the Beloborodov and Poutanen formulas) is that they provide an approximate relation between $\alpha$ and $\psi$ that remains valid regardless of whether the orbit passes through periastron.
+In numerical integrations, by contrast, one must first locate the periastron and determine the value $\psi_{\text{max}}$, so that the integral in Eq.\eqref{eq:belo-ap1} is used for $\psi \leq \psi_{\text{max}}$ and the expression in Eq.\eqref{eq:psi_p} is used for $\psi > \psi_{\text{max}}$.
+Remarkably, in the analytical approximations the relation between $\psi$ and $\alpha$ holds throughout the entire trajectory; as long as $\psi \lesssim \pi$; without the need to compute either the periaxis $p$ or $\psi_{\text{max}}$.
+For this reason, as we will see in the comparisons between numerical and analytical results in the next section, the numerical integration must be performed in two segments, whereas the analytical expression is single and given by Eqs.\eqref{eq:our_aprox_full} or \eqref{eq:our_aprox_belo}.